aredotna/building/_posts/2018-06-26-willa-koerner.markdown

 Coming up with the best and most enduring way to manage knowledge collectively is a daunting task, for sure.
 Luckily, forcing a solution out of thin air isn’t what’s expected of us.
 Rather, the best we can do now is keep experimenting with vivid enthusiasm and caring optimism.
 I believe the key to catalyzing and building accessible knowledge-sharing economies lies in getting to know ourselves better as living, breathing, thinking, and feeling humans.

 When we ask, “What collective wisdom-sharing systems are possible?” we must imagine an entire universe of potential outcomes, of which only the first few planets and stars are visible.
 And as we continue to peer off into this vast expanse to see what else might be out there, we don’t need to build a better telescope—we only need travel deeper into ourselves.

+_This essay adapts and expands upon a talk Willa gave on knowledge management at SYPartners, as part of a night of discussion hosted by [SYPand](https://www.syp-and.com) and Are.na._

 ---